elegantchaos/Builder/README.md

   - dependencies and sub-projects to build the tools
   - an xcconfig file built from the settings, applied to the products
   - build phases to run the tools as part of the build (this is tricky, but by no means impossible)
+- the configuration and tool items are defined as targets, but built/run as products.
+This seems to work but is probably unsupported behaviour.